Spatio-temporal analysis of extreme winter temperatures in Ireland: Abstract

 \section{Abstract}

-We analyse extreme daily minimum temperatures in winter months over the island of Ireland from 1950--2022.
-We model the marginal distributions of extreme winter minima using a generalised Pareto distribution (GPD), capturing temporal and spatial non-stationarities in the parameters of the GPD.
-We investigate two independent temporal non-stationarities in extreme winter minima.
-We model the long-term trend in magnitude of extreme winter minima as well as short-term, large fluctuations in magnitude caused by anomalous behaviour of the jet stream.
-We measure magnitudes of spatial events with a carefully chosen risk function and fit an $r$-Pareto process to extreme events exceeding a high-risk threshold.
-Our analysis is based on synoptic data observations courtesy of Met Éireann and the Met Office.
-We show that the frequency of extreme cold winter events is decreasing over the study period.
-The magnitude of extreme winter events is also decreasing, indicating that winters are warming, and apparently warming at a faster rate than extreme summer temperatures.
-We also show that extremely cold winter temperatures are warming at a faster rate than non-extreme winter temperatures.
-We find that a climate model output previously shown to be informative as a covariate for modelling extremely warm summer temperatures is less effective as a covariate for extremely cold winter temperatures.
-However, we show that the climate model is useful for informing a non-extreme temperature model.
+We analyse synoptic observational data on extreme daily minimum temperatures in winter months over Ireland from 1950--2022.
+We model the tail of the marginal distributions of extreme winter minima using a generalised Pareto distribution capturing temporal and spatial sources of non-stationarity.
+We disentangle long-term climate trends from obfuscating shorter-term (month-to-winter long) large fluctuations, caused by e.g., anomalous behaviour of the jet stream.
+We identify extreme spatial events with respect to a carefully chosen risk function and fit an $r$-Pareto process to extreme events exceeding a high-risk threshold.
+We show that long-term trends over Ireland of extremely cold winter temperatures are warming at a faster rate than both mean winter temperatures and summer extreme daily maximum temperatures.
+Critically, we show that if we did not account for large-scale, short-term climatic oscillations, we would incorrectly estimate that the extremely cold winter temperatures were getting colder.
+In terms of spatial extreme events, we find that in periods where the jet stream typically produces the coldest winter temperatures, the estimated rate at which temperatures could fall below the coldest value ever recorded has decreased by a factor of 100 over the study period